2020 West Harrison StreetChicago, IL 60612

 Phone: (312) 572-4500

 The CORE Center is committed to providing leadership in infectious disease research to help patients live longer, more comfortably and more independently.
 The performance of high quality research is central to the CORE Center’s mission, and the Research Department has broad experience with HIV research.
 Clinical research, behavioral science research and natural history studies are available to our patients, including pregnant women, children and adolescents.
 We conduct innovative and scientific studies that are patient-sensitive, using established methods and ethical principles.
-Research is designed and conducted to find better treatments for our patients and to improve our understanding of infectious diseases.
-This may involve new medications, vaccines, interviews and therapies.
+Research is designed and conducted to find better treatments for our patients, to improve our understanding of infectious diseases and may involve new medications, vaccines, interviews and therapies.
 All studies are voluntary and available at no cost.

 AIDS Malignancy Clinical Trials Consortium (AMC)